lbormann/darts-extern/README.md

 #### **--connection**

 Host address to data-feeder (autodarts-caller).
-By Default this is 127.0.0.1:8079 (means your local ip-address / usually you do not need to change this)
+By Default this is 127.0.0.1:8079 (means your local ip-address / usually you do NOT need to change this)

 #### **--browser_path**